My name is Tess.

 From that point forward, the world made sense.

-I would remind myself this is where I need to be, everything else can wait.
-I need to focus on my health, my mental health, my physical health, and what that means to become a really strong mom and woman again and to really find my identity in that.
+Every day at STEP2, I would remind myself this is where I need to be, everything else can wait.
+I need to focus on my health, my mental health, my physical health, and what it means to become a really strong mom for Ella and Cy, to find my identity and purpose.
+STEP2 gave me every opportunity, tool and endless support to redefine myself, understand I can rise out of devastating failure and show my children that I never gave up.

 I can tell you that the approach to learning to slow your world down to being able to focus on being safe, your health, being mindful, being aware of your thoughts and behaviors, your choice of words – how powerful those are and how that can really lead to success or lead to failure.
 I learned that at STEP2.